afaquewasim/afaquewasim/README.md

 # 💫 About Me:
-I am a 4th year student.<br>I’m currently working on my skills .<br>Exploring the field of Web Development and Machine Learning .<br>I’m looking to collaborate on awesome projects .<br>Ask me about things you want I will definitely help you if I can .
+I completed my graduation in 2024.<br>I’m currently working on my skills .<br>Exploring the field of Web Development and Machine
+Learning .<br>I’m looking to collaborate on awesome projects .<br>Ask me about things you want I will definitely help you if I can .